Thursday, October 29, 2020

 o Learning more about a specific assessment or intervention.

-o Building on a current skill that they feel needs work, such as charting or interviewing
+o Building on a current skill that they feel needs work, such as charting or interviewing.

 How are Student Learning Objectives evaluated?

 • Student's learning objective information should be copied into the evaluation on the corresponding student learning objective pages.
+You can ask your student to do this.

 • Student Learning Objectives are reviewed and evaluated by the fieldwork educator at midterm and final using the Learning Objective Rating Scale. ** This is done in addition to your evaluation of each of the seven competencies using the Competency Rating Scale.
+The scale is used to quantify/track their progress in reaching their objective.

 • Your student will also complete a self-evaluation of their learning objectives.

-• Keep in mind that the Student Learning Objectives are not included in the overall score and do not determine pass or fail
+• Keep in mind that the Student Learning Objectives are not included in the overall score and do not determine pass or fail.

 • Objectives not completed may be carried forward into academics or future placements.